 My Jaw Joints Keep Popping; Does That Mean I Have a TMD?

-There are many different symptoms that can point to a TMD.
+Many different symptoms can point to a TMD.
 One such warning sign is a popping in the jaw joints that occurs when you open and close your mouth.
-That being said, popping jaws have other causes, and in some cases it doesn’t point to anything particularly serious.
+That being said, popping jaws have other causes, and in some cases, it doesn’t point to anything particularly serious.
 However, you should definitely take notice of the popping if you’re also experiencing other common TMD symptoms such as headaches or jaw pain.
 Dr. West will need to examine your jaw carefully to determine whether the popping is related to a TMD.

 What Does TMD Have to Do with the Ringing in My Ears?